 - Former Cuban leader Fidel Castro was infamous for doing this, his longest speech on record in Cuba clocking up seven hours and 10 minutes at the 1986 Communist Party Congress.

 - V. K. Krishna Menon's 1957 speech defending India's actions in Kashmir is listed in the Guinness Book of Records as the longest speech delivered at the United Nations, Menon almost made it to the eight hour mark when he collapsed on the podium (It served as both a sincere defense and a filibuster to prevent the Security Council from passing a resolution condemning India's actions).
 The longest speech at the general assembly was given by Fidel Castro (who else) in 1960, clocking in at 4 hours and 29 minutes.
-It was said that the delegates spent most of the speeches' run time carefully planning out everyone's lunch schedule so that too many people don't accidentally leave at once and break quorum.
+It was said that instead of listening, the delegates spent most of the speeches' run time carefully planning out everyone's lunch schedule so that too many people don't accidentally leave at once and break quorum.

 - Third-world dictators during the Cold War in general were noted to be fond of this trope.
 One of the most egregious abusers has to be Kenneth Kaunda, first president of Zambia, who would not only make several speeches running up to five hours long every year, but would also broadcast them on the country's lone television channel.
 Suffice it to say, those Zambians who did have access to televisions were not pleased.